We didn't really move; we just improved.

 Is the new space just as big?

-Our current lobby has windows looking into production, but in the new space, nothing will keep you from the action.
+There's nothing here that keeps you from the action.
 In fact, we've decided to place our flatbed and wallpaper printers right up front-and-center.
-Color accuracy is important too, so our new space will have lighting with a higher color rating index, and because we aim to be a resource to the design community, we'll have collaborative space as well.
-Our new digs will even include a large wood shop, dedicated paint booth and a huge warehouse bay dedicated to CNC routing.
+Color accuracy is important too, so our new space has lighting with a higher color rating index, and because we aim to be a resource to the design community, we have clean, bright collaborative spaces as well.
+Our new digs even include a large wood shop, dedicated paint booth and a huge warehouse bay dedicated to CNC routing.
+We're still settling in, but we're already enjoying the change!

-Why does Franklin Imaging want to make this move?
+Why did Franklin Imaging want to make this move?

 We learned last year that our neighbor, the Worthington Resource Pantry, had outgrown their space and needed to move.
 Worried that they might need to leave Worthington to find a larger space within their budget, we reached out to see if we could help.
 We have long admired Worthington Resource Pantry's work in our community, and we believe that we can play a role in ensuring that the Pantry continues to operate in our community for many years to come.